 So how do you stay on the right side of the law?

 First off, know that the XBMC Foundation, which created and maintains the Kodi software, is not involved in any way with the sale of Kodi boxes.
 In fact, Team Kodi has said the boxes commonly sold on eBay and by Youtubers, which come loaded with third-party add-ons, are “killing Kodi”.
 But because Kodi is open source, XBMC cannot control who installs it on what.

 We discourage purchasing any device with Kodi and third-party add-ons pre-installed.
-Not only could doing so get you in trouble for copyright infringement, it could also infect your device with malware installed on the system before purchase.
-If you bought an Amazon Fire Stick or other device with a “fully loaded” Kodi installation, we recommend a clean wipe of the entire system and starting from scratch.
+Not only could doing so get you in trouble for copyright infringement, but it could also infect your device with malware installed on the system before purchase.
+If you bought an Amazon Fire Stick or other devices with a “fully loaded” Kodi installation, we recommend a clean wipe of the entire system and starting from scratch.

 Secondly, the legality of streaming from third-party sources varies by country.
-Some might be legal but require you watch from a specific country or region.
+Some might be legal but require you to watch from a specific country or region.
 Others might exist in a legal grey area.
 For these reasons, we always recommend checking your local laws and regulations and using a VPN to hide your activity from your ISP and other entities.

 Choosing a Kodi box

 While you can install and run Kodi on a desktop operating system like Windows or MacOS, most Kodi users prefer to use a separate device to use as a home media center.
 These are often referred to as Kodi “boxes”, and they come in two main flavors: Android and Linux.

 Most of the VPNs listed here make Android apps with downloadable APK files that you can install directly onto your device without the need for Google Play.
 While not all versions of Android are the same, most should run these VPN apps just fine.